UmiUni/fb_add/readme.md

 Find _add friend_ button: implemented as find the squares with the special ratio.

+Find _name box_ : implemented as move a relative distance from the center because the box element on the website is fixed.

-Check if Chinese:  implemented as using Google's OCR tool but not reliable plus requires browser resolution.
+Check if Chinese:  implemented as using Google's OCR tool but not reliable plus requires browser resolution > 125%.

+Requirement

+raise Exception after each step so as to stop wild behavior